Activity

 Procedure

-Students draw their lunch bag, and the insulators they found, on the “Lunch bag insulation” worksheet (attached below).
+Students draw their lunch bag, and the insulators they found, optionally on the “Lunch bag insulation” worksheet (attached below).

 Examples: